XiangdongWang3/NYC_Parking_Violations/README.md

-# NYC Vehicle Violation Dashboard
+# NYC Vehicle Violation System

 An interactive analytics system for visualizing and querying **New York City vehicle-related violations**, powered by **Spark**, **PostgreSQL**, **Flask**, and **Streamlit**.